Researcher NLP · ML · AI engineering Champaign, IL

 Currently

-What's on the desk
+What's on the brain

-Tahereh Mafi's This Woven Kingdom series.
+Reading Tahereh Mafi's This Woven Kingdom series.

-Learning
+Learning Arabic.

-Dominic Fike (always).
+Listening Dominic Fike (always).